nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Managing Students
 This section guides you on how to use the commands for managing students in TAB.
-Executing any of the commands in this section will bring you to the students interface.
-Any command from other sections, such as `day` or `tag`, will bring you right out.

 1. [Adding a student: `add`](#adding-a-student-add)
 2. [Editing a student: `edit`](#editing-a-student-edit)